Ana Paula Maia: Personal life

-Maia was born in Nova Iguaçu, in the state of Rio de Janeiro; her mother is a literature teacher and his father is a bar owner.
+Maia was born in Nova Iguaçu, in the state of Rio de Janeiro; her mother is a literature teacher and her father is a bar owner.
 Maia grew up with books in her childhood, but lost interest in them in her adolescence, playing in a punk rock band during her teenage years.

 Influences

 Maia's writing is influenced by Dostoevsky, Edgar Allan Poe, Quentin Tarantino and Sergio Leone's films, TV series and pulp literature, among others.
 The main characters of her narratives are men, people working in essential and hazardous jobs, such as garbage collectors, coal miners and slaughterhouse workers.

 She stated having no interest in writing about women, having said: "I am already a woman twenty-four hours a day.
 I want to be a man a little bit, a little rough. (...)
 I want to do something different.
 And I can only do that in literature, because in this life I won't be able to do that, I don't have that possibility.."